Phillipus/CustomSegue/README.md

-# Custom Segue and Unwind Segue with animation
+# Animated Custom Segue and Unwind Segue

-Example of animating a transition from one View Controller to another with a custom segue and a custom unwind segue.
+An example of animating a transition from one iPhone View Controller to another with a custom segue and a custom unwind segue.

+Requires Xcode 5 and iOS 7.

 ***